 Instead, make use of the journal prompts we shared or find ideas elsewhere.
 The Internet is teeming with journaling prompts.

-While journaling can undoubtedly help you deal with your mental health issues, it still does not come close to what professional help can do.
+Even though journaling has been used as a therapeutic tool, it still does not come close to what professional help can do.

 Please do not hesitate to get in touch with your doctor if your burdens become too much for you to handle alone.